Free Rider Penalty

 - New Guidance on Who Qualifies as a Full-Time Employee for the Free Rider Penalty

-Notice 2012-58 describes a safe harbor employers may use to determine whether an existing or newly hired employee is considered a full-time employee for purposes of the Free Rider Penalty.
+The proposed regulations describe a safe harbor employers may use to determine whether an existing or newly hired employee is considered a full-time employee for purposes of the Free Rider Penalty.
 In general, full-time status is determined for each month, and an employee who averages 30+ hours of service per week is considered a full-time employee.
 Employers may use an optional lookback period (of between 3 and 12 calendar months) to determine whether an employee averaged 30+ hours of service per week.
 If an employee was considered full-time during this “measurement period”, the employee must be treated as a full-time employee for benefits purposes for a subsequent “stability period” regardless of the employee’s number of hours worked during the stability period, so long as the individual remains an employee.
 If the employee was considered part-time during the measurement period, the employee may be treated as part-time for benefits purposes throughout the stability period.
 The stability period must be at least as long as the measurement period, and not shorter than six months.

-These rules may be used for seasonal employees and for new employees who will work variable hours if, based on the facts and circumstances at the date of hire, it cannot be determined that the employee is reasonably expected to work an average of at least 30 hours per week.
+These rules may be used for new employees who will work variable hours if, based on the facts and circumstances at the date of hire, it cannot be determined that the employee is reasonably expected to work an average of at least 30 hours per week.
 The rules may also be used for ongoing employees who have worked for at least one complete measurement period.

 The employer has the flexibility to determine the months in which the measurement period starts and ends, which must be applied consistently for all employees in the same category (e.g., collectively bargained employees, hourly employees, or employees who work for different entities or at different locations).
 An employer may also utilize an administrative period of up to 90 days following the measurement period, but together the measurement and administrative periods may not extend longer than 13 months from the employee’s start date, plus the time remaining until the first day of the next calendar month (if the employee’s start date is not the first day of a calendar month).
-Notice 2012-58 includes a number of examples illustrating the application of these rules and may be relied upon at least through 2014.
+The proposed regulations include a number of examples illustrating the application of these rules and may be relied upon at least through 2014.

 - Safe Harbor Definition of Income For Free Rider Penalty